isomerpages/iras-onestoppayroll/_about/FAQs.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Monthly submission*
 <br><em><br><sub>*The due date for CPF contributions is on the last day of the calendar month.
-Enforcement action would be taken against employers who fail to pay by the 14th of the following month (or the next working day if the 14th falls on a Saturday, Sunday, or Public Holiday).
+Enforcement action would be taken against businesses/employers who fail to pay by the 14th of the following month (or the next working day if the 14th falls on a Saturday, Sunday, or Public Holiday).
 This includes imposing late payment interest charged at 1.5% per month, commencing from the first day after the due date.</sub></em>
 </p>
 </td>
 </tr>